RAMEZ-WAEL/coffee-orders-excel-analysis/README.md

 - Top 5 customers by total spending
 - Sales by country
 - Loyalty card impact on sales
-- Monthly sales trend analysis
+- Monthly sales trend analysis.

 ##  Tools & Skills Used